-No Grappling or Wrestling permitted.
+No ground-based Grappling or Wrestling permitted.
 No Striking on the ground of any kind.

-Hitting with the inside palm, or butt of the hand or wrist.
+Hitting with the inside or butt of the hand, wrist, elbow or using a clubbing blow.

 Deliberate use of any scraping blow, or rabbit blow, or jabbing the eyes with the thumb of the glove.